Midlothian South, Tweeddale and Lauderdale Consituency

 Responsible Dog Ownership Bill

-I recently ran a public consultation on my proposal for a Member's Bill on Responsible Dog Ownership - you can read my proposals in full here and read the responses below.
+I ran a public consultation on my proposal for a Member's Bill on Responsible Dog Ownership - you can read my proposals in full here and read the responses below.
 My proposals aim to better regulate dog breeding and buying by putting certain responsibilities on both breeders and owners to ensure the welfare of the animal.
 This will encourage people to think seriously about the responsibilities of dog ownership and to buy from reputable breeders rather than feeding into irresponsible puppy farms with poor conditions and unhealthy dogs.

 With between 70,000 and 190,000 new puppies every year in Scotland, the dog breeding trade has become a lucrative source of income for many unscrupulous dealers and organised crime groups, to the detriment of the dogs and their new owners who often end up with a very sickly puppy.

 The consequence of such practices are too many dogs ending up with chronic health conditions from irresponsible breeding or in rehoming centres having gone to a home that was wholly unsuitable in the first place.